United Kingdom in the Eurovision Song Contest 1965: A Song for Europe 1965

+Kirby released all six songs from the UK final on an Extended Play maxi single BBC TV's A Song for Europe, which reached number 9 in the UK EP top 20 chart.
+She subsequently re-recorded the winner and the runner up with different arrangements and released these tracks on a single, which peaked at number 36 in the UK singles chart.

 At Eurovision

 "I Belong" won the national and went on to come 2nd in the contest.

 At the Eurovision final the BBC TV commentary was provided by David Jacobs with David Gell providing the domestic BBC radio commentary.
 Ian Fenner provided radio commentary for British Forces Radio.